salieri009/MyTechPortFolio/docs/Best-Practices/Accessibility.md

 ### Implementation Status

-- ⚠️ prefers-reduced-motion support needed
+- ?�️ prefers-reduced-motion support needed
-- ✅ Animations are subtle and non-intrusive
+- ??Animations are subtle and non-intrusive
-- ✅ No auto-playing animations
+- ??No auto-playing animations

 ---